Pyrole-2002/OG_Vault/Competitive Programming/Graphs/Shortest Paths/Dijkstra's Algorithm.md

 d[v] = \infty\quad \forall\quad v\ne s
 $$
 - We also maintain a boolean array $u$ which stores for each vertex $v$ whether it's marked.
 Initially, all vertices are unmarked.
 - Dijkstra's Algorithm runs for $n$ iterations.
+At each iteration, a vertex $v$ is chosen as unmarked vertex which has least value of $d$.